 If you’ve ever opened a can of coconut milk and seen a solid white layer of cream at the top, that’s coconut cream.
 That cream is the fat and protein in coconut milk that’s floated to the top.
-You can use coconut cream in place of coconut milk, but do note that it’s the high fat and low water content that make it particularly rich.
+You can use coconut cream in place of coconut milk, but do note that it’s the high fat and low water content that makes it particularly rich.

 Coconut milk is higher in calories.

 Compared to its equally popular non-dairy milk alternative counterparts, coconut milk is definitely higher in calories.
 But looking at calories isn’t entirely a question of quantity; you could eat a tiny pack of 100-calorie pack snacks, but will it help you feel full?
-Is it nutrient dense?
+Is it nutrient-dense?

 Fat content in coconut milk

 The fat in coconut milk comprises in large part of MCT oil, which is an abbreviation for medium-chain triglyceride.
 One of the main claims about MCTs is how medium-chain fatty acids, as compared with long-chain fatty acids, are more easily absorbed and used by the body for energy.
-Studies have shown MCT oil to make subjects feel fuller after eating, exercise better (increase fat burning instead of carb burning for energy), and generally have lower calorie content than long-chain triglycerides (LCTs) such as olive oil, nuts, and butter of the same unit weight.
+Studies have shown MCT oil to make subjects feel fuller after eating, exercise better (increase fat burning instead of carb-burning for energy), and generally have lower calorie content than long-chain triglycerides (LCTs) such as olive oil, nuts, and butter of the same unit weight.

-One type of MCT in particular is lauric acid.
+One type of MCT, in particular, is lauric acid.
 Lauric acid is the main fatty acid found in coconut fat and is shown to increase good cholesterol levels and reduce blood pressure and heart rate.
 But the studies that showed lauric acid to improve good cholesterol levels, however, showed lauric acid to potentially increase bad cholesterol levels as well.